JocelynBe/blog-post-pointer-networks/README.md

 Code for the following blog post I authored https://hyperscience.com/tech-blog/power-of-pointer-networks/

-In this project we showcase the ability of pointer networks to extract information from semi -structured documents on a toy dataset.
+In this project I showcase the ability of pointer networks to extract information from semi -structured documents on a toy dataset.

 This folder contains five files/directory: